 + ipv6_addresses = (known after apply)

 If we want to initialize the variables using the CLI argument, we can do so as below.
-Running this command results in Terraform using these values instead of defaults
+Running this command results in Terraform using these values instead of the defaults.

 terraform plan -var "ami=test" -var "type=t2.nano" -var "tags={\"name\":\"My Virtual Machine\",\"env\":\"Dev\"}"

-Imagine a scenario where there are many variables used in the configuration.
+Imagine a scenario where many variables are used in the configuration.
 Passing the values using CLI arguments can become a tedious task.
 This is where .tfvars files come into play.

 ami = "ami-0d26eb3972b7f8c96"